 MSF is a multi-year grantee.

-A 2020 grant from the Cultures of Resistance Network supported MSF’s programs with the highest need in the Democratic Republic of Congo, Syria, Iraq, and Niger.
+A 2020 grant from the Cultures of Resistance Network supported MSF’s programs with the highest need in the Democratic Republic of Congo, Syria, Iraq, Niger, and Yemen.

 A 2018 grant from the Cultures of Resistance Network supported MSF’s work in critically underserved areas in Yemen, Syria, Bangladesh, South Sudan, and post-ebola West Africa.